Northern United States: Urban centers

 Among the larger cities by population in the Northern United States are: New York City, Chicago, Philadelphia, Boston, Pittsburgh, Columbus, Indianapolis, Cleveland, Cincinnati, Omaha, St. Louis, Minneapolis, Kansas City, St. Paul, Wichita, Buffalo, Milwaukee, Detroit, and Des Moines.

 The Northern United States also comprises most of the Northeast megalopolis, which is the most populated and urbanized megalopolis in the United States.
 The Great Lakes megalopolis is also located in the Northern United States, largely in the Great Lakes region and Midwest.

 Climate

 The Northern United States has a humid continental climate.
 Most of the Northern states have warm to hot summers and significant snowfall during the winter.

+Demonym

+Northerners are sometimes referred to as Yankees, especially by Southerners.